 Gross Private Domestic Investment was a negative contributor.

-Net Exports were positive in Q1.
+Net Exports were negative in Q4.